-If you want use an app promotion strategy to push the quantity of installs for an app, there are different ways to increase it.
+There are different app promotion strategies you can use to increase the quantity of installs for an app.
 You can buy installs and choose between incentivized and non-incentivized ones, meaning:

-Users will either receive a reward for installing your application (incentivized) – or they won’t receive a reward in exchange for their download (non-incentivized).
-Both types have of course their advantages and disadvantages.
+- Users will either receive a reward for installing your application (incentivized) or

 In general, you can choose between two app promotion strategies when driving incentivized installs for your app.
 One of them is based on the amount of installs generated in a certain time whereas the other one considers loyalty of your users.

-As consequence, you will receive organic installs as well which is an important factor for your app.
+As a consequence, you will receive organic installs as well, which is an important factor for your app.

 |Days||Users keeping the app||Retention rate|

 Example for retention rates (Day 0 = 1000 downloads) © ayeT-Studios

 As mentioned before, one advantage is the mass of installs you can receive very fast and the resulting boost of ranking.
 Another important factor you should keep in mind are the costs you need to spend for each kind of install:

 The CPI (= Cost per install) for incentivized installs is way cheaper than an app promotion strategy only based on non-incentivized ones.
 The downside of incentivized installs is that users might download and install your app only for the reward, resulting in less user engagement, lower lifetime value and smaller retention rates.